Enhancing citizen trust privacy and data security is step one

 As cybersecurity threats and attacks against the government have increased1:

-AT LEAST 32 - of these states require by law that their agencies have measures implemented to ensure the protection of their systems and stored data1.
+At least 32 - of these states require by law that their agencies have measures implemented to ensure the protection of their systems and stored data1.

-AT LEAST 35 - have enacted laws that require private and governmental entities to destroy, dispose, or make personal information unreadable or indecipherable.
+At least 35 - have enacted laws that require private and governmental entities to destroy, dispose, or make personal information unreadable or indecipherable.

 As the expansion of customer data continues to grow, this presents an attractive opportunity for cyber criminals seeking to steal and sell data for profit as well as use illegally acquired data to breach sensitive networks, disrupt critical infrastructure, or deploy denial-of-service attacks.